Siddaramaiah, BJP continue sparring over flood relief

 Meanwhile, the state BJP unit lashed out at Siddaramaiah, accusing him of ‘blatantly lying’ about relief efforts.

-“We provided you data regarding amount spent on relief and compensation.
-If only you had taken the time out to meet the DC of Belagavi while you were there, you would have understood what the Yediyurappa government is doing for the flood affected.
+“We provided you with data regarding the amount spent on relief and compensation.
+If only you had taken the time out to meet the DC of Belagavi while you were there, you would have understood what the Yediyurappa government is doing for the flood-affected.
 But your only intention was to pretend like visiting the people and peddle your lies,” BJP unit tweeted from its official handle.

 Assembly elections 2019 | Get the latest news, views and analysis on elections in Haryana and Maharashtra on DeccanHerald.com